- Studying MP&E at Berklee

 - Recording and mix engineer for numerous record label projects including Sony, Narada, MCA, Rounder, Gramavision, Sire, BMG, American Gramaphone, CBS, and Flying Fish, as well as projects for Miramax Films, National Public Radio, Paramount Pictures, RCA Victor, WGBH, and various independent films

 - Grammy Nomination: Simply The Best: Live! by Irma Thomas, mix engineer

 "I want students to come away from my classes knowing how to listen critically.
 It’s about being able to listen to a finished mix and figure out what’s right about it, what’s wrong about it; being able to listen to raw tracks and figure out what needs to be done to get the mix done coherently; or being able to hear a performance out in the live room and know how to capture that best while at the same time knowing how to make the musicians feel comfortable."

 "The foundation of the MP&E program at Berklee is musical as opposed to technical.
 The focus first and foremost is the song and the production.
 The knob twisting and button pushing is always contextualized.
 Most of our engineering classes serve production classes.
 Students in the production classes 'hire' engineers from the engineering classes.
 It mimics the real world in that way."

 "Working in recording studios, it’s a culture of apprenticeship and moving up through the ranks.
 I try to incorporate that culture into the classroom.
 I put them into the position of being the engineer, the assistant engineer, a runner, or the producer during in-class sessions.
-I’m trying to set up real-world scenarios."
+I set up real-world scenarios."